zephinzer/express-auth/readme.md

 # npm run dev:setup
 ```

+This will set up the SQLite3 database, create a public/private key pair for the tests to use, and create and run database migrations.

 ## Running Tests
 You will need to run the above command to set up the test environment before the tests will work as expected!